How sustainable is your university?

 How does this all take place?

 Currently, up to 50% of all questions are assessed using data taken from the Estates Management Statistics, published every Spring by HESA.
-The 2016 data set was published on 12th May and People & Planet have already begun marking universities using this data.

 The remaining methodology assesses information that is made publicly available on the university website.
 Universities can support the assessment by hosting vital documents - such as carbon management plans - online, which allow for the information to be checked and audited.

 In previous years, the university would be failed if they did not update their answers to the survey questions.
-For 2016, if a university hasn’t made their information public, it will be marked as missing data, markers may spend up to 3 hours researching available information from the university website or other publicly available sources.
+Now, if a university hasn’t made their information public, it will be marked as missing data, markers may spend up to 3 hours researching available information from the university website or other publicly available sources.

 Finally, the scores are added together and each university is ranked in the order of their total percentage score.
 The highest scoring university is ranked top of the People & Planet University League!